micsche/kicad-laser-min/README.md

     cpp_image.png - your mind on LSD.
 The colorised image dilation of PCB tracks. trace.png     - Edge detection of the dilated image kic.gcode     - Final gcode
+    mask.png      - Mask of PCB to handle Edge cuts